XronTrix10/Telegram-Leecher/README.md

 ## **💡 Features**

+- Powerful Video Converter, Convert Videos to mp4 / mkv ( New 🔥)
+- Get Restrricted Content From Telegram ( New 🔥)
-- Added Custom Name support ( New 🔥)
+- Added Custom Name support
-- Download Multiple Files or Folders from Multiple Links ( New 🔥)
+- Download Multiple Files or Folders from Multiple Links
-- Added Support For All Type Archive Extraction ( New 🔥)
+- Added Support For All Type Archive Extraction
-- Support for Multi-Part Archive Extraction ( New 🔥)
+- Support for Multi-Part Archive Extraction
-- Upload Directly From Colab Container ( New 🔥)
+- Upload Directly From Colab Container
-- Auto Generate Thumbnail From Video Files ( New 🔥)
+- Auto Generate Thumbnail From Video Files
-- Download Directly To Google Drive / Mirroring ( New 🔥)
+- Download Directly To Google Drive / Mirroring
 - Zip Folders/Files
 - Upload Files to Telegram
 - Shows Operation Status with bar and percentage